nsollazzo/CorporateCash/README.md

-*Disclaimer: This website compares Bitcoin to a ficticious generic centralised token called "CorporateCash".
-It is intended as a thought experiment and any similarities with real projects are unintentional.*
+*This website compares Bitcoin to a ficticious centralised digital token/voucher called "CorporateCash", any similarities with real projects are unintentional.*

 # Intro